weaveworks-guides/weave-net-legacy/centos-simple/README.md

 ## What you will build ##

 In this example you will create a simple web service that runs in a container on a single host.
 The service provides a JSON message containing a hello world message and a date.
 In a second container, running on a separate host, we use curl to query the hello world service.

 With Weave you focus on developing your application, rather than your infrastructure.
 As demonstrated in this tutorial, Weave works seamlessly with other tools such as Vagrant.
 Vagrant provides an easy way to provision, and set up your hosts.
 Once provisioned, this example deploys both {{ Weave Net }} and {{ Weave Run }} to provide nework connectivity and service discovery using DNS.

 Specifically, in this example:

-1. You will create a simple containerized web service that runs in on weave-gs-01.
+1. You will create a simple containerized web service that runs on weave-gs-01.
 2. On weave-gs-02, we will deploy a second container that enables you to query the web service on weave-gs-01.
 3. Run curl to query the _'Hello, Weave!'_ service from the second container.